rusticstuff/simdutf8/README.md

 * `compat` API as a fully compatible replacement for `std::str::from_utf8()`
 * Up to 22 times faster than the std library on non-ASCII, up to three times faster on ASCII
 * As fast as or faster than the original simdjson implementation
 * Supports AVX 2 and SSE 4.2 implementations on x86 and x86-64.
-ARMv7 and ARMv8 neon support is planned
+* ARM64 (Aarch64) SIMD is supported with Rust nightly (use feature `aarch64_neon`).
+ARMv7 Neon support is planned.
 * Selects the fastest implementation at runtime based on CPU support
 * Written in pure Rust
 * No dependencies